Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 * I want to be able to use the site intuitively.
 * I want to be able to search for products.
 * I want to be able to view the details of individual products.
+* I want to be able to view famous artists and/or musicians talking about the products.
 * I want to be able to order products by category.
 * I want to be able to order products by finer details such as A-Z, price low to high or vice versa.
 * I want to be able to add products to my basket and checkout, without an account.